While Chinese New Year was celebrated throughout Metro Vancouver on February 5th, 2019, Richmond’s Thrangu Monastery celebrated the Tibetan New Year.

-Both occasions don’t always take place on the same date, but they do in 2019.
+Both occasions don’t always take place on the same date, but they did in 2019.
 (In years when they aren’t the same they usually only differ by one or two days, although occasionally more.)

 Tibetan New Year at Thrangu Monastery